pquerna/otp/README.md

 * Generating QR Code images for easy user enrollment.
 * Time-based One-time Password Algorithm (TOTP) (RFC 6238): Time based OTP, the most commonly used method.
 * HMAC-based One-time Password Algorithm (HOTP) (RFC 4226): Counter based OTP, which TOTP is based upon.
+* Generation and Validation of codes for either algorithm.

 ## Implementing TOTP in your application: